DarkLeader/Web-Scraping-From-Edugech/README.md

-# Web-Scraping-From-Edugech

-Extract data in csv file
+# This script takes specific data from a specific website